-On post-Panamax vessels, where among other features the vessel's large beam results in an unavoidable, relatively large GM (metacentric height), the practice is for the vessel to be fitted with a lashing bridge, which is a substantial steel structure running athwartships between each 40 ft container bay.
+On post-Panamax vessels, where among other features the ship's large beam results in an unavoidable, relatively large metacentric height (GM), the practice is for the ship to be fitted with a lashing bridge, which is a substantial steel structure running athwartships between each 40 ft container bay.
 This allows the second and third tiers of containers to be secured to the bridge using lashing rods and turnbuckles, while the whole stow is secured throughout with twistlocks (see Figure 41.25).
-The lashing bridge allows the anchoring points for each stack to be moved higher up the stack, which allows the lashings to be more effective in reducing the tipping moments acting on a stack when a vessel is rolling heavily.
+The lashing bridge allows the anchoring points for each stack to be moved higher up the stack, which allows the lashings to be more effective in reducing the tipping moments acting on a stack when a ship is rolling heavily.
 However, the practice of fitting the bridges between 40 ft bays means that the 20 ft containers can only take advantage of the lashing bridges at one end.
 So, in effect, the 20 ft stacks have to revert to the limits of a conventional lashing system.
 This is because the practice of estimating the forces acting on a stack divides the container weight equally between each end of the container.
-Therefore, the weight in each 20 ft container is limited by the capacity of the lashing system at the container end, which does not have the advantage of being secured by a lashing bridge.